-Practical music making is at the heart of our curriculum, through which pupils continue to explore the three main strands of performing, composing and appraising music in one lesson per week.
-An exciting programme of half-termly projects showcases A Cappella Singing, Samba, African Drumming, Blues and Indian/Dance Fusion.
-Each topic looks to develop understanding of how music is constructed, produced and influenced by time and place in the context of a particular style or genre, building on skills from Year 7.
-As well as using their own orchestral instruments, pupils perform and compose using their voices, keyboards, guitars, Djembe drums and Samba Kit, in addition to using music technology software such as GarageBand and Sibelius.
+Practical music-making is at the heart of our curriculum, through which pupils continue to explore the three main strands of Performing, Composing and Listening and Appraising music in one lesson per week.
+An exciting programme of halftermly projects showcases: A Cappella Singing, Samba, African Drumming, Blues, Indian Fusion and Ukuleles.
+Each topic looks to develop understanding of how music is constructed, produced and influenced by time and place in the context of a particular style or genre.
+Pupils build on their skills from Year 7, as well as use their own orchestral instruments to perform and compose on instruments, in addition to Music Technology software such as GarageBand, Logic Pro X and Sibelius.